Rich in anthocyanins, vitamins and minerals, these deep purple berries are packed with nutrition. Discover what makes blackberries so good for you.

 Around 10 blackberries count towards one of your five-a-day.
 Take a look at our infographic to find out what counts as 5-a-day.

 As well as being an excellent source of anthocyanins, one research study did show that a specific extract found in blackberry juice offered protective effects against heart disease.

 Read more about what to eat for a healthy heart.

 Can blackberries help prevent cancer?

-While there are no single 'superfoods' that can prevent cancer and certain risk factors for cancer are unrelated to diet, there is evidence that eating a healthy diet can reduce the risk of cancer.
+While there is no single 'superfood' that can prevent cancer, and certain risk factors for cancer are unrelated to diet, there is evidence that eating a healthy diet can reduce the risk of cancer.
 A study published by the Nutrition & Cancer Journal also found that certain fresh blackberry extracts may help to prevent tumour growth and spread of cancer, although more research is required.

 Can blackberries boost brainpower?

 An animal study by the Nutritional Neuroscience Journal found that including blackberries regularly in the diet improved both motor and cognitive function which could provide benefits in humans with more research.

 A study by the European Journal of Nutrition also found that consuming wild blackberries can provide a protective effect on the brain thanks to their rich polyphenol content.

 Blackberries contain the mineral manganese which plays an important role in brain function and deficiencies have been found to increase the risk of conditions such as epilepsy.